 The most famous “bottle picture” was taken in 1952 Tour de France: in which a bottle of mineral water is being passed between Copi and Bartali on the Col du Galibier.
 The moment itself is not important.
 This is a relatively common act.
 Cyclists continually pass bottles to and from each other as they ride up mountains.

 The bottle picture does not show a moment that defines an event, for example when a race is lost and won.
-In the context of the relationship between Bartali and Coppi, or of the victory in 1952 Tour, the moment when the old man gave his young rival his wheel on the stage to Monaco the following day was more important.
+In the context of the relationship between Bartali and Coppi, or of the victory in the 1952 Tour, the moment when the old man gave his young rival his wheel on the stage to Monaco the following day was more important.
 On that day Coppi could have lost the Tour, but Bartali was there and helped him out.
 But it is the bottle picture that has inspired the debate, the articles, the television programs.

-It is not even the only bottle picture: there is another from 1952, and an earlier from 1949.
+It is not even the only bottle picture: there is another from 1952, and an earlier one from 1949.